cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 excerpt: “Enterprise mode” helps governments administer a portfolio of domains.
 tags:
   - posts
-  - Program updates
+  - New feature
 ---

-Most governments with a .gov domain have only one domain. *This makes sense*: Just like private entities, government organizations desire a single cohesive brand to use across mediums online and off-.
+*Most governments with a .gov domain have only one domain*.
+This might seem unsurprising or even tautological.
+Like private entities, government organizations desire a single cohesive brand to use across mediums.
 Having one domain is simple, and improves the public’s ability to identify public services.

 Simple is good – but [simple is hard](https://www.rfc-editor.org/rfc/rfc1925.html#:~:text=It%20is%20more%20complicated%20than%20you%20think).

 Some governments serve large populations, have nationwide missions, or manage a deep portfolio of responsibilities.
-It turns out that governments, like industry, have brands and sub-brands, and this is especially true of federal agencies, state governments, and major metro areas.
-Instead of immediately granting another domain for a sub-brand, we encourage the use of **subdomains** (like “service.example.gov”) because they allow for shared identification and infrastructure independence.
-Even so, an [additional domain](https://get.gov/domains/before/#one-domain-per-service) can sometimes be justified.
+Governments, (again) like industry, have brands and sub-brands, and this is especially true of federal agencies, state governments, and major metro areas.

+Though an [additional domain](https://get.gov/domains/before/#one-domain-per-service) can sometimes be justified, we encourage the use of **subdomains** (like “service.example.gov”) Instead of immediately granting another domain for a sub-brand. because they allow for shared identification and infrastructure independence.

 But *more things* means *more things to manage*, and it’s gotten complicated for those with multiple domains.